 Instructions

 - Add the instant yeast and sugar into the lukewarm milk.
 Mix and leave to rest for 10 minutes.
-The yeast should activate and you should see little bubbles forming on the surface.
+The yeast should activate and you should see little bubbles forming on the surface.180 ml lukewarm milk, ½ teaspoon sugar, 7 g instant yeast

 - Combine the flour and salt in a bowl.
-Pour in the yeast-milk mixture.
-Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes until the dough comes together and pulls away from the sides of the bowl.
+Pour in the yeast-milk mixture and the oil.
+Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes until the dough comes together and pulls away from the sides of the bowl.1 teaspoon salt, 300 g flour, 2 tsbp vegetable oil

-- In the meantime we can start with the onion topping.
+- In the meantime, we can start with the onion topping.
 Peel the onions and chop them into thin rings.
-Cube the bacon.
+Cube the bacon.1 kg onions, 200 g smoked bacon

 - Heat 1 tablespoon of oil in the frying pan and fry the bacon until crispy.
-Now add the onions and fry them with the bacon on a low to medium heat until translucent.
+Now add the onions and fry them with the bacon on low to medium heat until translucent.
 You do not want to hurry up this step, as it will add to the sweetness.
-Slow cook the onions for about 10 minutes.
+Slow-cook the onions for about 10 minutes.1 tablespoon vegetable oil

-- At the end mix in the caraway seeds.
-Leave the onion mixture to slightly cool.
+- Leave the onion mixture to slightly cool.

 - In a separate bowl mix together the sour cream and eggs.
-Then add the egg-sour cream mix to the onions and bacon and mix well.
-Season with salt and pepper to taste.
+Then add the egg-sour cream mix to the onions and bacon and caraway and mix well.
+Season with salt and pepper to taste.¼ teaspoon ground caraway seeds, 400 g sour cream, 3 eggs, salt and pepper to taste

 - Leave to cool slightly before serving.
-To garnish sprinkle with fresh cut chives. (optional)
+To garnish sprinkle with fresh cut chives. (optional)4 tablespoon chopped chives

 Notes